 Bruar Falls Isle of Skye and Scottish Highlands itinerary trip Scotland

-Cairngorms National Park is the largest national park in the United Kingdom, and it includes the largest area of native woodland in Britain and four of the five highest mountains in the UK.
-The park provides a refuge for some of Britain’s threatened and endangered animals, including a number of raptors, the capercaillie, and the Scottish wildcat.
+Cairngorms National Park is the largest national park in the United Kingdom (1,748 square miles / 4,528 square km), and it includes the largest area of native woodland in Britain and five of Scotland’s six highest mountains, among them Ben Macdui, the UK’s second-highest peak after Ben Nevis.
+The park provides a refuge for some of Britain’s threatened animals, including a number of raptors, the capercaillie, and the Scottish wildcat.
 Hiking, cycling, climbing, camping, and wildlife viewing opportunities are abundant year-round, and in winter, there are snow sports.

 Loch Ness

-This is a stop for most tourists heading north, not because of the loch itself but because of the legendary Loch Ness Monster believed to inhabit the lake.
+This is a stop for most tourists heading north, not because of the loch itself but because of the legend of the Loch Ness Monster.
 The Loch Ness Monster, affectionately called Nessie, is believed to have been first reported in 1933, although some say reports date back to the 6th century.
 There are people who still look for Nessie, including resident monster hunter Steve Feltham, who has been keeping a watchful eye on the loch since 1991.

-The loch is the second largest in Scotland based on surface area and the largest lake in the British Isles by volume.
-It is a large, deep, and murky body of water, which has helped keep the legend alive.
-A good place to stop is Dores Beach where Steve Feltham has his home and shop set up.
+Although Loch Ness is the second largest loch in Scotland by surface area (after Loch Lomond), it is the largest lake in the British Isles by volume, holding more water than all the lakes in England and Wales combined.
+It is large, deep and murky, which has helped keep the legend alive.
+A good place to stop is Dores Beach on the south shore, where Steve Feltham has his home and shop set up.
 We always make a point of saying hello when we pass through.
-Other popular things to do on and near Loch Ness include visiting Urquhart Castle and taking a boat cruise on the loch.
+Other popular things to do on and near Loch Ness include visiting Urquhart Castle and taking a boat cruise on the loch from Clansman Harbour.

 Loch Ness Isle of Skye and Scottish Highlands itinerary trip Scotland